quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Internet protocols using qlog can be equivalent to the ability to store or read plaintext communications.
 Without a more detailed analysis, all of the security considerations of plaintext access apply.

-It is recommended that qlog capture is subject to access control and auditing, extending to granularity over the level of information that is allowed to be captured (e.g., capture of more-sensitive data requires higher privileges).
+It is recommended that qlog capture is subject to access control and auditing.
+These controls should support granular levels of information capture based on role and permissions (e.g., capture of more-sensitive data requires higher privileges).

 It is recommended that access to stored qlogs is subject to access control and auditing.